Text original

 Objectives

-One of the most profound revolutions that humanity has experienced in the last 50 years is the digitization of information.
-This process, which has enabled the development of computing and telecommunications, has also deeply affected the biosciences and, very specifically, biomedicine, a discipline in which large amounts of digitized information are available.
-The fields of genomics, transcriptomics, epigenomics and proteomics and, in general, the so-called omic technologies, previously introduced in the subject Omic Technologies, are a source of this type of information that must be known, explored and learned to exploit.
+One of the most profound revolutions that humanity has experienced in the last 50 years is the digitalization of information.
+This process, which has allowed the development of computing and telecommunications, has also profoundly affected the biosciences and, in a very special way, biomedicine, a discipline in which large amounts of digitalized information are available.
+The fields of genomics, transcriptomics, epigenomics and proteomics and, in general, the so-called omic technologies, previously introduced in the subject Omics Technologies, are a source of this type of information that must be known, explored and learned to exploit.

 In this subject we focus especially on the analysis of transcriptomics data.
-Transcriptomics is the study of the complete set of RNA transcripts produced by a genome in a specific condition and allows us to understand how genes are expressed and how they are regulated in different biological situations.
+Transcriptomics is the study of the complete set of RNA transcripts produced by a genome under a specific condition and allows us to understand how genes are expressed and regulated in different biological situations.

-We also study the basic workflows in transcriptomics, focusing on the various bioinformatics analysis methodologies.
-We learn how to treat this type of data for the achievement of research objectives and biomedical applications.
+We also study basic transcriptomics workflows, focusing on the various bioinformatic analysis methodologies.
+We learn how to process this type of data to achieve research objectives and biomedical applications.

-Finally we discuss some of the biomedical utilities of genomics and epigenomics.
+Finally, we discuss some of the biomedical uses of genomics and epigenomics.
 We see how this data is generated and how we can easily exploit it to obtain valuable information for research.

 Learning outcomes